yvelikova/axway-open-docs/content/en/docs/apiportal_install/secure_harden_portal.md

 ## Whitelist only used HTTP methods

-Another good practice is to reject requests of HTTP methods that are not actually being used, by returning `405 Method Not Allowed` response.
-Thus, you might prevent eventual Cross-Site Tracing attacks.
+Another good practice is to reject requests of HTTP methods that are not actually being used, by returning `405 Method Not Allowed` in response.
+For example, the `TRACE` method has debugging purposes and if enabled in production, Cross-Site Tracing attacks may be observed.
+Similarly, but not exactly, `PUT` and `DELETE` might expose vulnerabilities to the file system.

 `GET` and `POST` requests are mandatory for API Portal.
 The HTTP methods your listed APIs support must also be enabled, so you can send requests to them from the Try It page.